Baking cake is a very simple affair today. Most of us bake a cake at home. Cake recipes are flooded everywhere, online, magazines, TV… everywhere.

 Release Air Bubbles

 Always tap the baking pan before putting it in the oven to release air bubbles, if any.
 In case you are using a glass pan then do not forget to spread a towel or some other napkin before tapping the pan.

-Place baking pan in the centre of the oven so that hot air can circulate around
+Place baking pan in the center of the oven so that hot air can circulate around

 Never open the door of the oven for the first 20 minutes of placing the cake in the oven.
 This disturbs the temperature inside the oven resulting in sunken or heavy cakes.

-- in the case of fruit cake, when no sizzling sound is heard when held fairly close to the ear.
+- In case of fruit cake, when no sizzling sound is heard when held fairly close to the ear.

 When cakes are removed from the oven, wait for 7-8 minutes before removing them from the pan.
 However if baked the cake in disposable baking pans then let it be as it is.
 No need to remove it from there

 Use A Wire Rack